Little Yellow Jacket: High Marked Ride

 Until July 31, 2021, it was the highest ride score that three men recorded a score of 96.5, doing so on four different bulls between 1999 and 2004: Bubba Dunn rode Promise Land in 1999.
 Chris Shivers rode Jim Jam in 2000, and Dillinger in 2001.
 Michael Gaffney rode Little Yellow Jacket at Nampa in 2004.
 After Leme's ride creating a new record, Dunn and Gaffney acknowledged his record.
 Shivers was not available for comment.

 Going to meet him in Nampa, Idaho, both rider and bull had earned fierce reputations and world titles.
 Michael Gaffney had attempted Little Yellow Jacket twice before and been bucked off each time without a qualified ride.
 One of those times was just one week prior in Colorado Springs.

 Gaffney is one of many bull riders who describe Little Yellow Jacket as one of the great bucking bulls in history. "'He had the heart of a champion', Gaffney said.
 'I think, he was born that way.'...He had intensity and power and, according to Gaffney, 'he was a full load.'"
-He weighed between 1,700 to 1,800 pounds throughout his career.
+He weighed between 1,700 and 1,800 pounds throughout his career.

 "Nothing was in short supply for him," said Gaffney, who described Little Yellow Jacket's first move out of the chute as being a "slump jump" that included a hop, skip and a hesitation.
 "I had been on him several times previous to that final day, in Nampa, where I eventually got him rode," Gaffney said.
 "I had him the week before in Colorado Springs and he had that, like I said before, that signature move ― that step out, hop and skip and kind of rock you back on your (butt) and then just bring you down over the front end."
 He then explained, "I really made an effort of over extenuating my posture when I left that day, in Nampa, and that was key because once he did get in the spin he still did wind up, have the kick and the speed and the power ― that old saying is 'you get tapped off' and I was there.
 I pulled a foot and helped myself out.
 I was feeling great and gave that aggressiveness that I want to have when I was in the position I was."

 "He was the ultimate bull," Gaffney said.
 "He had the attitude and the heart and everything else."
 Gaffney faced Little Yellow Jacket again later that year "in the final outing of his own career" in the eighth round of the PBR World Finals and scored 93.75 points.